 If you’ve got prospects at your event, it’s the perfect opportunity for your sales team to step in and chat up your captive audience.

 You can take great pride in building something all by yourself, from the ground up, with no help from others.
-But, it doesn’t need to be your marketing channels.
+But it doesn’t need to be your marketing channel.

 Don’t be afraid to find compatible channel partners through networking, or by just hiring them directly.
 A lot of the time, it’s easier to piggyback on someone else’s network than to build one yourself, and there’s no shame in that!
-Any shortcuts that make it easier for you to reach stakeholders within your customer’s organization should be taken, early and often.
+Any shortcuts that make reaching stakeholders within your customer’s organization easier should be taken early and often.

 Conclusion

 Choosing an overarching marketing strategy for your business is one of the most important decisions you can make.
-It’s also a difficult one with few guarantees – especially if you’ve got an innovative product, or if you’re trying to break into an established market.
+It’s also a difficult one with few guarantees – especially if you’ve got an innovative product or are trying to break into an established market.

-Merchants and entrepreneurs in the new digital economy are often working without a road map.
-It’s often the case that methods that worked in the past just aren’t good enough to meet the challenges of marketing and selling enterprise-level solutions in 2019.
+Merchants and entrepreneurs in the new digital economy often work without a road map.
+Methods that worked in the past just aren’t good enough to meet the challenges of marketing and selling enterprise-level solutions in 2019.

-If the big, long-term prospects that have the potential to sustain your business keep slipping through your fingers, consider giving account-based marketing a try – it might be just what you need.
+If the big, long-term prospects that could sustain your business keep slipping through your fingers, consider trying account-based marketing—it might be just what you need.